Healthy Homes Assessment Kingsley-Chatham

 Draught Stopping Kingsley-Chatham

-If a draught can be felt through gaps that are too large or holes that it requirements to be closed.
+If a draught can be felt from unreasonable gaps or holes that it requirements to be closed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections